um-grex/grex-docs/content/english/software/cern-vmfs.md

 See more about using Singularity in our [Containers](software/containers) documentation page.

+### E4S containers in the OSG repository of Singularity/Apptainer software
 ---

+In particular, the path __/cvmfs/singularity.opensciencegrid.org/ecpe4s__ provides access to the containerized [E4S software stack for HPC and AI applications](https://e4s-project.github.io/).

 ### C3G repository for GenPipes/MUGQIC genomes and modules
 ---